 To evaluate whether a stock swap is a good idea or a bad idea, it makes sense to compare it to other exercise strategies.
 Two common strategies are a cash exercise and a cashless exercise.

-A cash exercise may be a preferable strategy to stock swap if you are bullish on your company stock and want to retain as may shares as possible.
-With a cash exercise, you retain more shares post exercise than you do with a stock swap.
+A cash exercise may be a preferable strategy to stock swap if you are bullish on your company stock and want to retain as many shares as possible.
+With a cash exercise, you retain more shares post-exercise than you do with a stock swap.

 In our example, you will pay $50,000 to exercise and hold the ESO.
 Since you paid cash, you will retain the 10,000 long-only shares you own and pick up an additional 5,000 shares from the ESO, for a total of 15,000 shares.
 This is 1,000 shares more than the swap stock in our example.

 In a cashless exercise, you use shares acquired via the exercise itself to cover the cost of the exercise.
-Continuing with numbers from our examples above, with a cashless exercise, you’d exercise and immediately sell 1,000 ESO shares.
+Continuing with numbers from our examples above and only addressing the purchase of the stock option (not income tax), with a cashless exercise, you’d exercise and immediately sell 1,000 ESO shares.

 Number of Shares to Cover = “Cost of Exercise” / “Current Share Price”